-hief executive officers (CEOs) of the largest firms in the U.S. earn far more today than they did in the mid-1990s and many times what they earned in the 1960s or 1970s.
+ual compensation for CEOs is for CEOs at the top 350 U.S. firms ranke bensation is the average annual compensation (wages and benefits of production/nonsupervisory workers in the industries that the top 350 firm hief executive officers (CEOs) of the largest firms in the U.S. earn much more today than they did in the mid-1990s and many times what they earned in the 1960s or 1970s.
 They also earn far more than the typical worker, and their pay-which relies heavily on stock-related compensation-has grown much more rapidly than a typical worker's pay.
-Rising CEO pay does not reflect a rising value of skills or contribution to firms' productivity.
+Rising CEO pay does not reflect a rising value of skills or contributions to firms' productivity.
 What has changed over the years is CEOs' use of their power to set their own pay.
 In economic terms, this means that CEO compensation reflects substantial "rents" (income in excess of actual productivity).
 This is concerning since the earning power of CEOs has been driving income growth at the very top-a key dynamic in the overall growth of inequality.
 The silver lining in this otherwise unfortunate trend is that CEO pay can be curtailed without damaging economywide growth.